Bed hangings: Categories of bed hangings

 Some medieval bed canopies and curtains were suspended from ceiling beams.
 In English these canopies were known as a "hung celour".
 The fabric canopy concealed an iron frame with iron curtain rods.These beds can be seen in manuscript illuminations, paintings, and engravings, showing cords suspending the front of the canopy to the ceiling.
 Such beds could easily be dismantled and the rich fabric hangings carefully packed away.
+Scottish inventories of the 16th and 17th-century mention "chapel beds".
+These had elaborate fabric canopies, apparently suspended from the ceiling of the bedchamber.
+Mary, Queen of Scots had a number of her chapel beds converted into "foure nuikit" four cornered standing beds in 1565, recycling rich fabrics from other beds and velvet covers were made for the new posts.

-A complete set of bed furniture for a standing bed may include a coverlet (not technically a bed hanging), "a headcloth, three or four valences (depending on whether the bed was against the wall), side curtains, a tester cloth (canopy), and bases, attached to the bed rail."
+A complete set of bed furniture for a standing bed may include a coverlet (not technically a bed hanging), "a headcloth, three or four valences (depending on whether the bed was against the wall), side curtains, a tester cloth (canopy or celure), and bases, attached to the bed rail."